google-marketing-solutions/bqflow/README.md

 ## Run A Workflow

-A workflow is a JSON file that contains API endpoints and parameters.
+A workflow is a JSON or YAML file that contains API endpoints and parameters.
 See the [Wiki](../../wiki) for details examples and details on workflows.
-You may also receive workflow JSON files from Google when collaborating on a project.
+You may also receive workflow YAML and/or JSON files from Google when collaborating on a project.
 The following command will show you how to run a workflow:

 ```